pyemma/pyemma.github.io/_posts/2020-10-10-Distributed-System-RAFT-II.markdown

 * We also introduce a function called `checkCommit` to see if the leader has send a commit index that is larger than follower's current commit index on record
 * Once the pervious entry check is pass, we use the function `checkAndCopy` to do the actual copy and overwriting work, where we find the first entry that is different with the new entries sent by leader, and copy-paste from that point.

 As we have seen the `AppendEntries` RPC call's logic, let's take a look at how leader is going to send request to followers and process responses from followers.
 In the pervious post, we have implemented a function called `sendHeartbeat`.
 We rename it to `replicaLog` and extend its functionality, with a parameters to control whether we would love to use it to send heartbeats, or send real log entries.
-Below is the implementation (or take a look at (highlight of the change)[https://github.com/pyemma/mit-distributed-system/commit/4ca09b83b23325f14bfceae8161f366a4ddc030d]).
+Below is the implementation (or take a look at [highlight of the change](https://github.com/pyemma/mit-distributed-system/commit/4ca09b83b23325f14bfceae8161f366a4ddc030d)).

 {% highlight go %}
 // replicaLog is the function used by leader to send log to replica